 Although it could have been new information to most viewers, particularly to those desiring to truly get their weight challenges under control, 7-KETO DHEA is not a new discovery.
 Nor did Dr. Oz claim it to be so.
 But thanks again, Dr. Oz simply brought it to the public’s attention.

 With all due respect to Dr. Oz, I prefer to see the facts and not just plunge right in to the seemingly next product fad in line.
 I know Dr. Oz wouldn’t want it any other way.

-Sadly, as I discovered through my web search efforts, I found many sites referring to the study but not beyond the fact that there was a study.
-Just that some “research” was on the record by the University of Wisconsin, Madison.
+As I discovered through my web search efforts, I found many sites referring to the study but not beyond the fact that there was a study.
+Just that some research was on the record by the University of Wisconsin, Madison.
 As echoing one comment I came across, I wanted to see the facts, not just another sales presentation or video.